bitbeams/patterns/p001-event-driven-kafka-backbone/README.md

 ### Overview

-This feature implements the Main–Retry–DLQ pattern for order processing using Apache Kafka.
+This feature implements the Dead Letter Queue pattern for order processing using Apache Kafka.
 It includes automated infrastructure provisioning, application deployment, and a web UI for producing and monitoring messages.
 The pattern supports message processing, retry of failed messages, and dead-letter queues (DLQ) manual event handling.

 ### Components & Their Roles